-At a Glance: Long before The Bouncer, Fist of the North Star set the standard for mediocre brawlers by being utterly terrible and therefore much worse than mediocre.
+At a Glance: Long before The Bouncer, Fist of the North Star set the standard for mediocre brawlers.
 In this review I will attempt to show you how miserable your life would have been if you were one of the 5 overweight anime fans who bought this game in 1986.
 For maximum effect, don't view this computer simulation of what you'd probably look like today until you're finished reading.

 Platform: NES (Download Emulator here - 192k)